- Reducing or eliminating the paid-in minimum capital requirement

-Many good practices have emerged over time.
-Some are common among economies making it easiest to start a business, such as offering one-stop shops.
-Most of the best-practice economies only charge a fixed registration fee—regardless of company size—that is limited to the administrative cost of providing registration services.
-Those making it easiest to start a business also use standard registration forms and stipulate nominal paid-in minimum capital where such requirements even apply.
-Other good practices include assigning unique company identification (ID) numbers and adopting technology to facilitate the delivery of a range of business start-up services.
-Using online services and standard registration and company documents goes a long way in facilitating swift and legally sound incorporation.
-New Zealand reduced the number of interactions that an entrepreneur starting a business must have with outside agencies to just 1.
-It did so not by cutting out necessary regulation but by linking all agencies involved through a single online interface.
-To encourage entrepreneurship, Croatia, Greece and Germany created new company types with simpler entry requirements.
+In the area of company incorporation, many good practices have emerged over time.
+Some—offering one-stop shops, for example—are common in those economies where it is easiest to start a business.
+Most good practice economies only charge a fixed registration fee, regardless of company size, that is limited to the administrative cost of providing registration services.
+Those making it easiest to start a business also use standard registration forms and have a nominal paid-in minimum capital requirement (if required at all).
+Other good practices include assigning unique company identification numbers and adopting technology to facilitate the delivery of a range of business start-up services.
+Using online services for standard registration and company documents goes a long way in facilitating swift and legally-sound incorporation.

-In recent years substantial regulatory reform efforts have been undertaken by the 17 member states of the Organization for the Harmonization of Business Law in Africa, known by its French acronym OHADA.
-Among other things, the organization has encouraged member states to reduce their minimum capital requirements.
-Seven member states passed national legislation to this effect in 2014/15.
-Six did so in 2015/16, resulting in substantial decreases in the capital required.
-Mali reduced its minimum capital requirement by 40 times and Chad reduced it by 10 times, while Burkina Faso reduced its requirement for a second consecutive year.
+In recent years substantial regulatory reform efforts have been undertaken by the 17 members of the Organization for the Harmonization of Business Law in Africa, known by its French acronym OHADA.
+Among other things, the organization has encouraged its members to lower their paid-in minimum capital requirements.
+National legislation to this effect was passed by seven OHADA members in 2014/15 and four in 2015/16, resulting in substantial decreases in paid-in minimum capital requirements.
+Two more economies followed suit in 2017/18—the Central African Republic reduced the required minimum paid-in capital by 10 times, while Togo reduced it by 75%.

-A recent study in Portugal shows that introducing a one-stop shop for business registration led to a 17% increase in new firm registrations and 7 new jobs per 100,000 inhabitants (3).
-Research in Colombia shows that establishing a one-stop shop led to a 5.2% increase in new firm registrations (4).
+A study in Portugal shows that the introduction of a one-stop shop for business registration led to a 17% increase in new firm registrations and seven new jobs per 100,000 inhabitants.(1) Research in Colombia shows that establishing a one-stop shop led to a 5.2% increase in new firm registrations.(2)

 Software applications for company registries range from simple databases and back-office workflow applications using generic software tools, to sophisticated web-based systems that enable customers and intermediaries to conduct business with the registrar entirely online.
 Many registrars begin their automation efforts by focusing on the back office, to build internal capacity before exposing their staff to the greater demands of delivering services online.

-Today more than 120 economies use information and communication technology for services ranging from name search to full online business registration.
-Eighty-two economies offer electronic registration services.
+Today majority of economies use information and communication technology for services ranging from name search to full online business registration.
+Many economies offer electronic registration services.
 A first step is always to make registration records electronic.
-This not only improves security and prevents potential losses of data, it also aids transparency and information sharing and makes it easier to introduce new online services later on.
+In addition to improving security and preventing potential losses of data, this also aids transparency and information sharing and makes it easier to introduce new online services later on.